balena-labs-projects/project-template/README.md

 ## 4. Deploy to GitHub Container Registry

-To build and deploy Docker images to the GitHub container registry, configure the `GHCR_IMAGE_NAME` environment variable in `.github/workflows/deploy-to-ghcr.yml`
+To build and deploy Docker images to the GitHub Container Registry, configure the `GHCR_IMAGE_NAME` environment variable in `.github/workflows/deploy-to-ghcr.yml`

 ```
 env:
-    GHCR_IMAGE_NAME: balena-labs-research/project-template
+    GHCR_IMAGE_NAME: balena-labs-projects/project-template
 ```

-Then push the tag `ghcr` to begin a build and deploy.
+Then push the tag `ghcr` alongside your semver tag to begin a build and deploy.
+Note that the `ghcr` tag and semver tag (i.e. `0.0.1`) must be submitted at the same time on the same commit for the GitHub Container Registry build to work as the Container Registry uses the semver tag to tag the Docker image.

 ## 5. Delete this README content